smart48/larak8/README.md

 ## Deployments

-Options to run:
+Options to run these all in one pod and one web deployment:

-- Laravel Horizon in first deployment,
+- Laravel Horizon
-- PHP FPM or Laravel App with Nginx in web deployment,
+- PHP FPM
+- Workspace
-- Worspace in third
+- Horizon

-### Web Deployment
+#### Nginx and PHP FPM

 Nginx we use a standard base image and add configuration using the image.
 PHP FPM is a custom image wit all the needs of a Laravel application.

-### Workspace
+#### Workspace

 To be added

 **NB** Local vs DO

 Local deployment uses a basic volume loading from the host whereas the DO deployment uses a persisent volume storage using the DO CSI plugin

+#### Horizon

+In progress based on code by [Lorenzo Asiello](https://lorenzo.aiello.family/running-laravel-on-kubernetes/) but adjusted to work with starter command properly.

 ### Auto Scaler